Mitotic BLM functions are required to maintain genomic stability

 Abstract

 The BLM helicase is a critical genome maintenance protein involved in diverse cellular processes including DNA replication, repair, transcription, and chromosome segregation.
-During mitosis, it cooperates with the PICH helicase and topoisomerases to resolve ultrafine DNA bridges (UFBs) – non-chromatinized DNA structures that link sister chromatids – through a mechanism that is not yet fully understood.
-Here we tagged endogenous BLM and PICH with fluorescent proteins and BLM with an auxin-inducible degron to generate a cell model system that enables temporal tracking of UFB dynamics in the presence or absence of BLM.
+During mitosis, it cooperates with the PICH helicase and topoisomerases to resolve ultrafine DNA bridges (UFBs)-nonchromatinized DNA structures that link sister chromatids-through a mechanism that is not yet fully understood.
+Here, we tagged endogenous BLM and PICH with fluorescent proteins and BLM with an auxin-inducible degron to generate a cell model system that enables temporal tracking of UFB dynamics in the presence or absence of BLM.
 Time-resolved lattice light sheet microscopy established the dynamic localization patterns of BLM and PICH throughout the cell cycle.
-While BLM cycles between PML bodies and DNA repair foci in interphase, it dissociates from chromatin at the mitotic entry, and re-associates during anaphase to UFBs as well as to CENP-B-positive mitotic foci.
+While BLM cycles between PML bodies and DNA repair foci in interphase, these structures disappear at the mitotic entry, and BLM then re-associates with chromatin during anaphase to UFBs as well as to CENP-B-positive mitotic foci.
 Acute BLM depletion during mitosis increased the fraction of unresolved UFBs, micronuclei containing acentric fragments, binucleation, and resulted in subtle genomic abnormalities detected by single-cell whole genome sequencing.
 These findings highlight a mitosis-specific role for BLM in UFB resolution and underscore its function in preserving genomic stability.

 DOI